yanmarques/youtube-extractor/README.md

 # Description
 Python script to extract audio or videos from youtube.
-We use the wonderfull [youtube-dl](https://github.com/rg3/youtube-dl) module to extract the content, and [tor](https://www.torproject.org) as proxy.
+We use the wonderfull [youtube-dl](https://github.com/rg3/youtube-dl) module to extract the content, and [tor](https://www.torproject.org) as proxy server using with experimental purpose.

 # Installation
 Youtube-extractor is a python program and requires [PySocks](https://pypi.org/project/PySocks/) and [stem](https://pypi.org/project/stem/).
 Please install this modules with manually or use the requirements text file.
 To install with text file, type: